The middle-class Kiwi Dream might feel like a moving target. Here's what you can do about it

 If your primary income is a salary, you are running on a treadmill.
 If you own assets, you are riding a bike, and nowadays the bike is electric.
 The middle class is increasingly defined not by income, but by asset ownership.
 Those who managed to buy a home ten or more years ago are effectively in a different economic tier than those trying to buy today, even if their salaries are identical.

-This leads to a feeling of "treading water”.
-You might get a three percent raise this year, but if your rent goes up five percent and the share market goes up 10 percent, you are statistically falling behind.
+This leads to a feeling of "treading water."
+You might get a three-percent raise this year, but if your rent goes up five percent and the share market goes up ten percent, you are statistically falling behind.

-This is probably why there’s a growing concept of the ‘working poor’.
-Many of these people are those who may be at the lower end of the middle class.
+This is probably why there's a growing concept of the "working poor."
+Many of these people are at the lower end of the middle class.

-There is no one accepted definition of the ‘working poor’ though it might broadly include people who are working long hours but being well-taxed on their earnings, paying a further sizeable chunk of their after-tax income in rent or mortgage payments, and seeing the cost of everything they need (food, transport, and so on) rise to the point that they’re struggling to get by.
-Some in this category might have even seen the value of their home or KiwiSaver Scheme balance rise over the years, but that means little if they feel like they’re battling to make ends meet from month to month!
+There is no one accepted definition of the "working poor," though it might broadly include people who are working long hours but being well-taxed on their earnings, paying a further sizeable chunk of their after-tax income in rent or mortgage payments, and seeing the cost of everything they need (food, transport, and so on) rise to the point they're struggling to get by.
+Some in this category might have even seen the value of their home or KiwiSaver Scheme balance rise over the years, but a rising number on paper means little when the month-to-month bills are barely covered.

 It would be easy to blame everything on "the economy" and leave it there.
 But we must look in the mirror, too.